HaydenS3/ris/README.md

 ## TODOs

+- Brian wants to meet with those guys on the 11th.
+Try to give him and update by the 6th.
 - [x] Try parallel computing
 - [x] Try job groups and arrays
 - [x] Run big job, monitor job via RTM, get email once job finishes